 You will find an SPF leaflet and reporting form on the SHR website here

 In June 2018, the SHR changed our regulatory status from low to medium engagement.
-You can read the engagment plan and the actions required by the SHR to address this here
+You can read the most recent engagment plan and the actions required by the SHR to address this here.

 The Association is also required to submit information on our financial position to the SHR, Annual returns to Office of Scottish Charity Regulators and Financial Conduct Authority, a Financial Assessment to the Pensions Trust and quarterly and annual accounts to our lender banks.